gaoxiaob-fall2020/webapp/README.md

 # webapp

 > Webapp is a cloud native web application that is being developed and maintained by gao.xiaob@northeastern.edu.
-It is for the couse learning of *CSYE6225 Network Structures and Cloud Computing*,  and functionality will be complete as new assignments come. *Django* and *Django REST* are main frameworks to support its development.
+It is for the couse learning of *CSYE6225 Network Structures and Cloud Computing*, and functionality will be complete as future assignments come. *Django* and *Django REST* are main frameworks to support its development.

 ## Run in Local Development